 Using micro-conversions gives you a fuller picture of the performance and helps you identify areas to focus on for conversion rate optimization.

 Example for a B2B SaaS

-Following image is an example of the North Star Metric framework for a B2B Saas, with "Monthly-recurring revenue (MRR)" as the North Star Metric.
-Leads/Trials, New Customers and Churned Customers as Inputs.
+The following image is an example of the North Star Metric framework for a B2B Saas, with "Monthly-recurring revenue (MRR)" as the North Star Metric.
+Leads/Trials, New Customers, and Churned Customers as Inputs.
 And finally, micro-conversions like "percentage of blog visits" or "Net Promoter Score".